tsokac2/newirishlife3.3/README.md

 ### ACKNOWLEDGEMENTS
 Special thanks to the following people for their help with my project:

+* Slack user [Daisy McGirr](https://github.com/Daisy-McG) for inspiration on how to write README.MD for M3.
-* Slack user [Simon Vardy]( https://github.com/simonjvardy) for giving me an idea of using data to be displayed on the user profile page
+* Slack user [Simon Vardy](https://github.com/simonjvardy) for giving me an idea of using data to be displayed on the user profile page.
 * Slack user [Ed Bradley](https://github.com/Edb83?tab=repositories) - for testing project functionality, spotting couple CSS issues, and the idea of uploading images on S3 AWS as a project migration possibility.
 * Anna Villanueva for always fun and informative mentorship sessions.